wso2/docs-mg/en/docs/how-tos/support-custom-claims-mapping.md

        localClaim = "scope"
 ```

+### Configuring claim values using a custom JWT transformer

-2. If the format of the remote claim value differs from the custom claims then you should write a class to transform it into the correct format and define the claim mapping class name in the config file.
+If the format of the remote claim value differs from the required format, you can write a class to transform the claim value into the correct format of your desire and add the claim mapping class name in the config file.

-     The following subsections explain how you can work with claims value transformation.
-Here the existing scope value is in an array and it shoud be changed to string with space.
+The following subsections explain how you can work with claim value transformation.
+The following example is based on changing the 'scope' claim value to a space separated string from an array.

-#### Writing JWT transformer for claims value
+#### Writing a JWT claim value transformer

-Microgateway defines java interfaces to write the JWT value transformer.
-The interface for the transformer defined below.
-Developers can implement these interfaces to achieve custom transformation logic.
+Microgateway provides a java interface to implement when writing a JWT value transformer.
+Developers can use the following interface to write a custom JWT transformer to achieve custom transformation logic.

 ```` java
 package org.wso2.micro.gateway.jwt.transformer;